otherPOM/Numeric-Matrix-Processor/README.md

 Note that your program should still be able to do all operations on matrices that you've implemented in the previous stage.

+## Stage 5
+In this stage, your program should support calculating the determinant of a matrix.
+Refer to the example to see how it should be implemented.